Logo Copyright © 2007 NCCG - All Rights Reserved

 The Impact of Torah on Spirituality

-A. This Patriarchal Torah is nowhere listed as the Mosaic Torah is - it is not laid out in the same way as the latter is in the Pentateuch [the five books of Moses].
-But as you carefully read the Book of Genesis and observe the commandments that these patriarchs observed (for example, the Sabbath Law given at the Creation, which Moses merely reminded Israel of rather than reveal it for the first time), you will discover that not only were the Ten Commandments [Decalogue] in place and being observed but that there were laws concerning animal sacrifice too.
+A. Well, first of all, this 'Patriarchal Torah' (if I can coin that term, so as not to mix it with what have come to be known as the 'Noahide Law') is nowhere listed in the same way the Mosaic Torah is - it is not laid out as a code as the latter is in the Pentateuch [the five books of Moses].
+But as you carefully read the Book of Genesis and observe the mitzvot (commandments) that these patriarchs observed (for example, the Sabbath Law given at the Creation, which Moses merely reminded Israel of rather than reveal it for the first time), you will discover that not only were the Ten Commandments [Decalogue] in place and being observed but that there were most definitely laws concerning animal sacrifice too.

 Q. Is the absence of a specific code in Genesis because this book was primarily about Israel and not the Patriarchs?